 It was around 3:40pm and I had about 1.5 to 2 hours to waste before taking the train back to Johor Bahru.
 Between having another coffee at Kaki Lima or another dessert at Old Alley, I decided on visiting Old Alley since it was getting late for more caffeine.
 I would visit Kaki Lima on the next visit.

 It started to rain outside around 4pm.
 I took my own sweet time to rest in the shop and eat the yogurt ice.
 The rain got heavier and heavier and I started to feel a little cold from the ice dessert.
-It was still raining at 4:30pm and I decided to go for the black sesame soybean pudding (黑芝麻豆花, RM7).
-I was considering to skip dinner if I felt too full later.
+It was still raining at 4:30pm and I decided to go for the black sesame soybean pudding (黑芝麻豆花, RM7) — I would skip dinner if I felt too full later.

-When the soybean pudding arrived, it was fully covered by black sesame with an enticing aroma.
-Eating soft soybean pudding with black sesame was a first time for me and it was not too sweet too.
+When the soybean pudding arrived, it was fully covered with black sesame paste with an enticing aroma.
+Eating soft soybean pudding with black sesame was a first time for me and it was not too sweet.
 It would be even better if they could serve it hot but it was not on the menu.

 At 5pm, I left Old Alley for the train station.
 I needed to get a ticket for the last train to Johor Bahru.
 It was still drizzling.

 I arrived at Kluang Train Station 6 minutes later and went straight to the ticket office to get a seat on the 5:54pm (last) train to JB Sentral.
 A seat was available and I paid RM14 for the fare.
-After the counter staff handed me the train ticket, he told me that I was very lucky as it was the last ticket for the last train of the day.
+While handing me the train ticket, the ticketing staff told me that I was very lucky as it was the last ticket for the last train of the day.

-I was surprised by his comment as the number of available seats was more than 150 the night before — which was why I did not try to book a seat earlier.
+I was surprised by his comment as the number of available seats was more than 150 the night before — which was why I did not try to pre-book a seat.
 Seemed like most people would get last-minute train tickets.
-I was not at all worried about missing the train since Kluang Bus Terminal was just 750 metres away with more bus services to Larkin Sentral.
+I was not at all worried about missing the train since Kluang Bus Terminal was just 750 metres away with more bus services to Larkin Sentral after 6pm.

-With more than half an hour to go till the train arrived, and it was still drizzling, I loitered around the train station and checked out Kluang Rail Coffee Cafe just opposite the ticket office.
-I was too full to want to eat again while waiting for the train, so I made a note to dine at the cafe on my next visit.
+With more than half an hour to go till the train arrived, and it was still drizzling, I loitered around the train station and checked out the original Kluang Rail Coffee just opposite the ticket office.
+I was too full to want to eat again, so I made a note to dine at the cafe some other time.

 At 5:40pm, the speaker crackled to life and an announcement was voiced out.
-I could not understand what it said (in Malay) and simply followed the other passengers to a temporary platform for boarding.
+I could not understand what it said (in Malay) and simply followed the other passengers to a temporary platform on the elevated railway track for boarding.
 The new train station was still under construction but train services were already using the new railway tracks.
 The temporary boarding platform was not setup to shield passengers from rain and shine.

 At 5:50pm, the KTMB Intercity train arrived.
 It was still the older and slow train, not the newer and faster Electric Train Service (ETS) type.
-It would probably take another many years for the ETS trains to arrive at Johor Bahru.
+It would probably take several years for the ETS trains to arrive in Johor.
 Anyway, it was time to bid goodbye to Kluang — and I will be back!

 At one minute to 8pm, the train arrived at JB Sentral.
-My body had burnt up all the calories that I stuffed myself in Kluang to fight the cold and I was famished.
+My body had burnt up all the calories, that I had accumulated in Kluang, to fight the cold and was famished.

 20:40 - Reached JB CIQ